 The Canton Domestic Fruit Jar

-The company was growing and employed over 200 men, and children which was a common practice in those days.
-They were producing enough wares to keep the factory running through the remainder of the year and for many years to follow.
+During this period, the company was growing and employed over 200 men, and children which was a common practice in those days.
+They were producing enough wares to keep the factory running at full capacity.
 This included the production of three major lines of fruit jars between 1885 and 1902, with two of those extending into the Cambridge Glass Co.

-Tragedy struck the Canton, Ohio plant in 1892.
-A glass company’s worst nightmare came to life.
-A terrible fire destroyed the Canton Glass Factory.
+Tragedy struck the Canton, Ohio plant in 1892 as a glass company’s worst nightmare came to life when a terrible fire destroyed the glassworks.
 Their plant was destroyed but they managed to salvage portions of their molds.
 Since the molds were still in working condition, the management decided to move to an existing plant at Beaver Falls, Pennsylvania instead of rebuilding.
 In fact, when they decided to rebuild, the board chose to relocate altogether.

 Marion, Indiana was the optimal choice due to the city’s plentiful natural gas collection.
-The plan for the factory was published in China, Glass and Lamps on December 17, 1890, and were as follow: it would be located on the 1800 block of Spencer Avenue, there would be the main building consisting of an 80’ x 164’ main room, a 12’ x 12’ shipping room, a 20’ x 30’ packing room, a 24’ x 40’ blacksmith shop, and a 40’ x 100’ machine shop with a mold room and grinding/polishing room.
-There was a 15-pot furnace in the main room.
-Also in the proposition but never built were a 20’ x 50’ cooper shop and a 250-barrel water tank.
+The plan for the factory was published in China, Glass and Lamps on December 17, 1890, and was noted as follows, “it would be located on the 1800 block of Spencer Avenue, there would be the main building consisting of an 80’ x 164’ main room, a 12’ x 12’ shipping room, a 20’ x 30’ packing room, a 24’ x 40’ blacksmith shop, and a 40’ x 100’ machine shop with a mold room and grinding/polishing room.
+There was a 15-pot furnace in the main room.”
+Also in the proposition but never built was a 20’ x 50’ cooper shop and a 250-barrel water tank.
 Another innovation at the Marion plant was its corrugated iron structure of the buildings and its steel roofs.

 The company joined the National Glass Co. in 1899, but National closed the Marion plant in 1902 and moved to Cambridge, Ohio.
 Local businessmen revised the Canton Glass Co. name and a new factory at Marion, then moved to Hartford City, Indiana.
 All of the plants primarily produced tableware.
 Some of the fruit jars were continued by the Cambridge Glass Co.

-Support: Canton Glass Co. and the Cambridge Glass Co. by Bill Lockhart, Carol Serr, Beau Schreiver, and Bill Lindsey
+Support: Reference to Canton Glass Co. and the Cambridge Glass Co. by Bill Lockhart, Carol Serr, Beau Schreiver, and Bill Lindsey

-Support: Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglss M. Leybourne, Jr. Use of Creswick illustration granted by same.
+Support: Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglas M. Leybourne, Jr. Use of Creswick illustration granted by same.